Code-Institute-Submissions/escaperoomms1/README.md

 With me being a big fan of the rooms, I know exactly what the consumer wants, making it easy for me to provide this in a simple way.

-Design
+--- DESIGN ---

-•	Colour Scheme
+Colour Scheme

  - The two main colours used black and white.

-•	Typography
+Typography

 - The Special Elite font is the font used for the page titles, or any headings.
 The Syne Mono font is the other main font used; this is used for any text under headings.
 Sans Serif is used as the fallback font if for any reason the above fonts are not functioning.
 A horror/mystery theme is set which these two fonts help achieve.
 They are also both clear and easy to read.

----WIREFRAMES---
+--- WIREFRAMES AND FEATURES ---

 Header – languages used – HTML, CSS, Font Awesome https://fontawesome.com/

 Features:

 1. The logo – this is of course in the header, so it is on every page.
 It stays on the left side of the header.
 2. Nav Bar – I used bootstrap (https://getbootstrap.com/docs/4.5/components/navbar/) for this, for efficiency.
 Each button on the nav bar has a hover effect.
 The book now link, is a bootstrap danger button (https://getbootstrap.com/docs/4.5/components/buttons/) to stand out, with a hover effect.
 3. In mobile view, the logo before each nav title is not displayed.
 The logo and nav-links each have their own line.